keemeew/Early-Exit-P4/README.md

 ```
 bash run_adaptive.sh
 ```
-  For the rest of step, please follow the identical procedure of static-exiting.
+  For the rest of steps, please follow the identical procedure of static-exiting.

 2. By default the confidence score threshold is set to be 0.7 (7).
 To change the value, please modify the following line in ee_adaptive.p4 and recompile it.
 ```